A human community uses rules that aim to facilitate its members' activity.

 agenda and the very long duration of this practice

-lead to the present situation where many specific
+have caused the present situation where many specific

 errors of theoretical physics have not been corrected.